Career Profile: Creative Director

 - Create advertising proposals for clients

 Creative Directors don't step into this job title right out of college.
 CDs are usually promoted to this management position after working in copywriting or design roles for many years.
-Expect to spend 5-10 years in the trenches before being eligible for this position.
+Expect to spend 5-10 years in an agency before being eligible for this position.

 Begin interning at an ad agency to get your foot in the door and make contacts.
 After college, become a copywriter or designer to begin working your way up to Creative Director.